 Tuesday, Sept.
 30, 7:00 p.m., Williams 225: Free lecture by BETTY MEDSGER, the journalist and author of The Burglary: The Discovery of J. Edgar Hoover's Secret FBI, with the inside story of the brave citizens who risked their freedom to expose FBI malfeasance -- keeping their identities secret for 43 years, until the spring 2014 release of this book.

 Izzy Winners, Hall of Fame Members

-JOHN CARLOS FREY and NICK TURSE have won the sixth Izzy Award.
-And GLENN GREENWALD and JEREMY SCAHILL will be welcomed as inaugural members of the I.F.
+JOHN CARLOS FREY and NICK TURSE won the sixth Izzy Award.
+And GLENN GREENWALD and JEREMY SCAHILL are the inaugural members of the I.F.
 Stone Hall of Fame.
-The ceremony will be held on Monday, April 28, at 7:00 p.m. in Park Hall Auditorium.
-All four honorees will speak (Greenwald via video).
-All are welcome.
+More information here about the awardees, with a link to the FreeSpeechTV video of the event, held on April 28, 2014.

 The PARK CENTER for INDEPENDENT MEDIA, launched in 2008, is a national center for the study of media outlets that create and distribute content outside traditional corporate systems and news organizations.
 Throughout history, technological and social upheaval have given rise to independent media voices.
 Today, independent media are growing amid crisis and conglomeration in mainstream journalism, and the rise of the Internet and new forms of media production and distribution.